-We understand how important customer reviews are when making a purchasing consideration and that is why we DO NOT financially influence our customers to write customer reviews of our radiant barrier products.
+We understand how important customer reviews are when making a purchasing consideration and that is why we DO NOT financially influence our customers to write customer reviews of our radiant barrier and reflective insulation products.
 All our reviews are from actual RadiantGUARD® customers that did not benefit from submitting their reviews.

 Our summers are HOT in Sacramento CA. We get many 100 degree days plus some of these days are back to back.
 I really was tired on not having a house that was comfortable and having "HIGH" electric bills.
 I had thought my only solution would be to upgrade to a high efficient system ($$$) and spend lots more ($$$) on traditional attic insulation.